-Anton Pettersson's son Erik, who took the name Hovhammar, became the one who developed Lindshammar from the a quite anonymous glassworks.
+Anton Pettersson’s son Erik, who took the name Hovhammar, became the one who developed Lindshammar from a quite anonymous glassworks.
 By the age of 27, Mr. Hovhammar in 1949 had to manage the glassworks after the death of his father.
-At a high pace, the new director clearly saw what efforts were required in the beginning of the post-war era.
+The new director saw what efforts were required in the beginning of the post-war era.

 The glasswork with colour

-Mr. Hovhammar contracted architect Gunnar Ander who introduced a new profile through new bold designs.
+Mr. Hovhammar contracted architect Gunnar Ander who introduced new bold designs for Lindshammar.
 Mr. Ander made sure to use plenty of colour making Lindshammar stand out from the competition.
-He indeed succeeded and Lindshammar got its well known status as "Glasbruket med färg -- the glasworkd with colour."
+He indeed succeeded and Lindshammar got its well known name as “Glasbruket med färg” — “the glaswork with colour.”

 The new glassworks in 1955

 (1)Post war, Mr. Hovhammar was engaged in the local community.
-He had a new glass work constructed which was completed in 1955 and invested in worker's dwellings as well as supporting the football pitch and a community hall (2) .
+He had a new glasswork constructed which was completed in 1955 and invested in worker’s housing as well as supporting the football pitch and a community hall (2) .

-Lindshammar introduced new designers and following the success and tourism "Smultonstället" restaurant (3)was built in the 70-ies also housing a supermaket and bank.
+Lindshammar introduced new designers and following the success and tourism, the “Smultonstället” restaurant (3) was built in the 70-ies also housing a supermaket and bank.
 This building was demolished in 2020.

 Segel Square, Stockholm

-The sculptor Edvin Öhrström and Lindshammar were commissioned to decorate Sergels Torg and the 37.5 meter tall glass obelisk that was erected in 1974.
+The sculptor Edvin Öhrström and Lindshammar were commissioned to decorate the Sergels Torg in Stockholm.
+A 37.5 meter tall glass obelisk was erected in 1974 using some 50,000 prisms from Lindshammar.
 Truly a great success for a Småland glassworks!

 Mr. Rosén takes over

-Micael Segerberg then ram Wentzelholm's glassworks on the site until 2011, but today the last furnace has gone out and the glasswork is deserted.
+Micael Segerberg then ran Wentzelholm’s glassworks on the site until 2011, but today the last furnace has gone out and the glasswork is deserted.